elixir-lsp/elixir-ls/README.md

 You can control which warnings are shown using the `elixirLS.dialyzerWarnOpts` setting in your project or IDE's `settings.json`.
 Find available options in Erlang [docs](http://erlang.org/doc/man/dialyzer.html) at section "Warning options".

-To disable it completely, set `elixirLS.dialyzerEnabled` to false.
+To disable Dialyzer completely, set `elixirLS.dialyzerEnabled` to false.

 You can also set the module attribute @dialyzer to show or hide warnings at a module or function level.